 Through the use of data and learning analytics, the Centre for the Applications of Teaching & Learning Analytics for Students, or ATLAS, aims to enhance student learning experiences and outcomes by empowering decisions and actions on teaching and learning, as well as on student well-being.
 This Centre was formed in January 2023 and headed by Dr Lim Fun Siong.

 ATLAS intends to provide a seamless suite of data services from data governance to data collection, cleaning, management, modelling, analysis, visualisation and deployment.
 ATLAS will integrate and leverage on leading technologies used in the field of data science and machine learning, which include Denodo, Dataiku, Qliksense, Tableau, and Microsoft Power BI.

 Note: In accordance with the University Data Governance Framework, personally identifiable information of students and staff are masked and safeguarded.
 These confidential data are highly restricted and only available to those with the appropriate access rights.

-Early Intervention for Academic Success – Using artificial intelligence and prediction modelling, we will work with schools to identify at-risk students in need of additional attention and assistance.
+Early AleRT for Learning Intervention (EARLI) – Using artificial intelligence and prediction modelling, we will work with schools to identify at-risk students in need of additional attention and assistance.

-Course and Career Advising – Working with the Experiential & Collaborative Learning (ECL) Office and the Career & Attachment Office (CAO), we will use data analytics to recommend courses and co-curricular activities for students based on their learning history and career aspirations.
+Skill and Course Advising for Learning Excellence (SCALE) Working with the Experiential & Collaborative Learning (ECL) Office and the Career & Attachment Office (CAO), we intend to use data analytics to recommend courses and co-curricular activities for students based on their learning history and career aspirations.

 Translational Research – We will work with faculty, students, school leaders, and external organisations to apply analytics solutions for identified areas of improvement in teaching and learning so as to enhance student learning experiences, engagement, and outcomes.